 Another aspect of his ministry was his discipline.
 One of his maxims was never to waste any time in the day.
 He would always encourage people to follow his example to get up at 4.00am or 5.00am to pray, and then spend every hour of the day appropriately.
 He would recommend people did not spend more than an hour with any one person, and that one did not need more than six hours of sleep.
 He also brought discipline to the Societies where he ministered.
 If anyone did not follow the rules they were likely to be ejected.
 To Bramwell, discipline was a way of ensuring that people would stay on the path of righteousness and holiness.
 Discipline was an important factor in improving the state of the Societies.
 Many of the Societies had either experienced a split or were in decline for other reasons, but he was always able to turn things around.

 Apart from prayer and discipline, another aspect of his ministry that helped to bring blessings to the Societies was his love and care for the people.
 Bramwell made a point of visiting all in his care, however far away they were.
-He would pray over everyone in the house, and give them a word of exhortation.
-Richard Baxter (see this website) did the same in Kidderminster, and revival came to that town as well.
-Although a strong disciplinarian, the people still loved him because he exercised discipline in love.
+He would pray over everyone in the house and give them a word of encouragement.
+Richard Baxter did the same in Kidderminster, and revival came to that town as well.
 His concern for his people would go so far as his giving the shirt off his back to someone who did not have one.
-His pastoral care was noteworthy and should be copied by all pastors.
+His pastoral care was exemplary and should be copied by all pastors.